- About Us

 As discussed above many offences carry the obligatory imposition of penalty points.
 If you accumulate 12 penalty points within a period of three years (calculated by reference to the dates of each offence not the date of any sentence hearing) you will face a totting up disqualification.
 The court can disqualify for any period that it thinks fit subject to a minimum period of 6 months (greater minimum periods exist in certain circumstances).

-If you fall liable to a totting up disqualification you will require expert advice and representation if you are to identify and successfully plead ´exceptional hardship´.
+If you fall liable to a totting up disqualification you will require specialist advice and representation if you are to identify and successfully plead ´exceptional hardship´.

 This means that the affect of such a ban would not simply cause hardship (its designed to be a punishment!) but it would cause exceptional hardship to you or another person.